87% Client Satisfaction Rating

 +256 754 062 366

-Discover the Great Apes of Uganda
+Discover The Great Apes of Uganda

 Visit the captivating Chimpanzee Sanctuary on Ngamba Island, where you'll learn about the region's rich biodiversity and conservation efforts.